 About Mustang Camp

 Mustang Camp is a New Mexico Non-Profit organization training wild horses for adoption.
 We are also one of 10 licensed horse rescues in New Mexico.
-Patricia and John Irick established Mustang Camp in 2009 as a place to compassionately gentle and train wild horses being held in captivity.
-Mustang Camp is located in the old Largo Canyon School facility on 14 acres within remote wilderness land (read more below) in northern New Mexico.
+Mustang Camp is located in the old Largo Canyon School facility on 14 acres within remote wilderness land in northern New Mexico.
 Our mission is to reduce the suffering of captive horses through humane training practices, train people to train horses, and to get horses adopted to suitable homes.
 We are the only organization in the world that is using the science of learning to address the mustang crisis - and we want to help other people learn to use these well-tested methods.

-Our program consists of taking wild horses from U.S. government holding facilities and bringing them to Mustang Camp to be trained and socialized using our 26 step criteria program.
+Our program consists of taking wild horses from U.S. government holding facilities and bringing them to Mustang Camp to be trained and socialized using our 26 step criteria program to train a wild horse or burro.
 It's quite simple, the animal is trained in the 26 steps and when they can be caught, haltered, led, loaded into a horse-trailer, stand tied, and have their feet trimmed, they are ready for us to adopt out to a suitable homes on behalf of the government.
-A trained and approachable animal is 1000 times more likely to be adopted.
+A trained and approachable animal is 100 times more likely to be adopted.
 These animals are still owned by the US government so they are adopted at the governmental rate - usually $125.
 Mustang Camp doesn't receive any funds from the adoption of the Government animals.
 We receive our funding to conduct the training through organizations such as Mustang Heritage Foundation Trainer Incentive Program (TIP), through government grants, or through the donations of our supporters.
 It takes us roughly 45 days to bring an average wild horse through our system to adoption.